freifunk-gluon/gluon/docs/dev/basics.rst

-`make update` also applies the patches that can be found in the directories found in `patches`; the resulting branch will be called `patched`, while the commit specified in `modules` can be refered to by the branch `base`.
+`make update` also applies the patches that can be found in the directories found in `patches`; the resulting branch will be called `patched`, while the commit specified in `modules` can be referred to by the branch `base`.

-After new patches have been commited on top of the `patched` branch (or existing commits since the base commit have been edited or removed), the patch directories can be regenerated using
+After new patches have been committed on top of the `patched` branch (or existing commits since the base commit have been edited or removed), the patch directories can be regenerated using